TheodoreHua/AlreadyClaimedNotifier/README.md

 - ***Notification Duration***: The amount of time the notification shows on your screen in seconds.
 Note that the program will NOT be checking for new claimed posts while the notification shows.
   - Default: `15`
+  - Is not used on Dialog version however is still required to be filled to avoid parsing errors.

 ### Obtaining a Refresh Token
 Run `get_refreshtoken.py` (remember to do this only AFTER you've filled in the `client_id` and `client_secret`, it's